7h30th3r0n3/Evil-M5Core2/utilities/deauth_prerequisites/README.md

 * Note: everytime you update your M5 boards to a new version, you will need to do this again..

-## What did I do to help..
+## What did I n0xa do to help..
-I Created a batch file to meka all these changes automatically, you just need to download the "install-prerequisites.bat" file and run.
+n0xa created a batch file to meka all these changes automatically, you just need to download the "install-prerequisites.bat" file and run.

 Mac users: You can use install-prerequisites_MAC.sh (thanks to @danny8972)

 Linux users: You can use install-prerequisites_Linux.sh (thanks to @danny8972, Just changed folder address might work just fine)

-## Helps?
-I'm all ears!

 ## Thanks
 * Thanks to @danny8972 (https://github.com/danny8972) for dev the MAC batch file.